 LiDAR stands for Light Detection Audio and Ranging.
 LiDAR uses light in the form of a pulsed laser that records the time it takes - at nano-second speed - for that signal to return to source, generating a 3D model with a much higher level of accuracy than a traditional camera.
 LiDAR equips iPhone users with the ability to build virtual objects into the real world, and vice versa, with extremely high quality and life-like precision.

 In the VEERUM platform, photogrammetry and LiDAR come together to produce industry leading visuals and complex data analytics.
 This data format follows along with the trends of future digital reality experiences.
 According to predictions by Bloomberg, Apple will continue to make significant investments in LiDAR technology.
 The LiDAR industry alone is expected to grow from $1.1 Billion in 2020 to 2.8 Billion in 2025.
 As the convergence between LiDAR technologies and visualization systems like VEERUM continues to align, it will result in better and faster digital reality experiences, sparking a new wave of innovation in LiDAR technology.

 The new iPhone 12 represents a shift towards mainstream access of LiDAR technology.
 This will propel new use cases, software development, algorithms and apps.
 It will create further opportunities to integrate LiDAR technology in our everyday lives, connecting the real and digital world in ways the world has not yet even imagined.

-Sign up for VEERUM’s newsletter or follow us on LinkedIn to see the next installment of this series, where we’ll take a closer look at how VEERUM uses LiDAR technology in the Asset Information and Visualization Platform.
+Sign up for VEERUM’s newsletter or follow us on LinkedIn to how VEERUM uses LiDAR technology in the Asset Information and Visualization Platform.